commandAGI/commandAGI/docs/quickstart.md

 ## Remote Control via Daemon

-commandAGI2 allows you to control remote computers using a daemon server:
+commandAGI allows you to control remote computers using a daemon server:

 ### Starting the Daemon